wkumari/draft-vandergaast-edns-client-subnet/README.md

    information is only disclosed to Nameservers that are known to use the information, improving privacy.

-   A drawback is saleability.
+   A drawback is scalability.
 The operator needs to track which Authoritative Nameservers support ECS, making it harder for new Authoritative Nameservers to start using the option.